 Where to Stay on the South Shore

-Aston Lakeland Village
+Lakeland Village Resort at Heavenly

-If you are looking for South Shore spot to set up camp, definitely add the Aston Lakeland Village to your list.
+If you are looking for South Shore spot to set up camp, definitely add the Lakeland Village to your list.
 Their set up is particularly family-friendly as they offer townhouse units with five bedrooms that sleep up to 14.
 These include a full kitchen so that you don't have to schlep the kids out for every meal.
 Invite your BFFs and reserve a unit for the ultimate in summer fun and then head on down to the quarter-mile long private beach for some lake activities.

 3535 Lake Tahoe Boulevard